 Submitted by: Calvert

-Calvert is one of the nation's largest socially responsible mutual fund firms with approximately $15 billion in assets under management.
-Calvert offers forty-two funds that allow individual and institutional investors to pursue a broad range of investment objectives within a single fund family.
-Calvert launched the Calvert Social Index(R), a benchmark for measuring the performance of large, U.S.-based socially responsible companies.
-In addition to its equity funds, Calvert has an extensive lineup of tax-free and taxable fixed income investments.
+Calvert is the nation's largest socially responsible mutual fund firm with approximately $10 billion in assets under management.
+Calvert offers twenty-nine funds that allow individual and institutional investors to pursue a broad range of investment objectives within a single fund family.
+Calvert also has an extensive lineup of tax-free and taxable fixed income investments.
 For more information on Calvert, click on www.calvert.com.

 Calvert mutual funds are underwritten and distributed by Calvert Distributors Inc., member NASD, a subsidiary of Calvert Group.
 (12/04, 5257)